-When the council lost its debt free status during 2007/08 Link Asset Services was engaged as the council's treasury advisor.
+Link Asset Services are engaged as the council's treasury advisor.
 The initial appointment was for one year and was considered to be value for money having sought other quotations.
-The service was benchmarked in 2016 and further benchmarking exercises will be conducted every three years to ensure value for money is maintained.
-The cost of the service is £7,750 per year and training is available for staff and members within this price.
+The service was benchmarked in 2023 and further benchmarking exercises will be conducted every three years to ensure value for money is maintained.
+The cost of the service is £8,250 per year.
+However, training is no longer available for staff and members within this price and they would charge around £2,000 for an hour's training session with Members, hence why I'm here tonight instead!

-I know you've mentioned the half yearly and annual performance reports to Council but are there other reports that we need to produce to ensure compliance with the CIPFA Code of Practice for Treasury Management?
+I know you've mentioned the half-yearly and annual performance reports to Council but are there other reports that we need to produce to ensure compliance with the CIPFA Code of Practice for Treasury Management?